interledger/rafiki/packages/openapi/README.md

 const openApi = await createOpenAPI(OPEN_API_URL)
 ```

-Then, responses and requests validators can be created and used as such:
+Then, validate requests and responses as such:

 ```ts
 const validateRequest = openApi.createRequestValidator({